Opiate Detox West Palm Beach The Bridge Device

 There is another FDA approved non-narcotic option for opiate detox.
 Lucemyra is used in opiate detox to reduce withdrawal symptoms from opioids.
 This medication can help bridge the gap from getting off of Suboxone.
 It can be used while on subs.

 Many complain that they have to rely upon Suboxone.
-The Suboxone clinics are not quick to help individuals get off this medication.
-It is extremely difficult to stop using suboxone.
+The specialty clinics are not quick to help individuals get off this medication.
+It is extremely difficult to stop using it.
 Lucemyra can help many individuals get off of this medication and transition to a medication-assisted treatment program like Vivitrol.
-You can contact Rebecca Socol of Us World Meds at 561-675-7310 for more information.
+You can contact Mrs. Rebecca Socol of Us World Meds at 561-675-7310 for more information.
 They have made this life-saving drug available for as low as a $5 co-payment.

 No Need to Fear Opiate Detox Suboxone Clinics and Doctors Can Provide This Device